Troyanovsky/Fragments/README.md

-# Fragments
-# Guodong Zhao
+# Fragments by Guodong Zhao

-What is Fragments:
+#What is Fragments:

 Fragments is a script editor that allows users to store and reuse their code snippets easily.
 (Only support Mac OS)

-Video:
+#Video:

 https://youtu.be/UwbHcelVWm8

-Installation:
+#Installation:

   	Make sure you have Python3 in your PATH.